Exr0nProjects/learn_cpp/notes/random_intuitions/dp_framing.md

         - `dp[i]` sometimes represents best value "using" point `i`, because more is not always "better" or "eaiser" in some problems
         - A problem using `dp[i][j]` may be considered one dimensional if `dp[i][j+1]` is completely unrelated to `dp[i][j]`, such as when `(i, j)` represents a node in a graph
             - These problems can be thought of as one dimensional `dp[(i, j)]`
+        - If the topological structure of the problem (not of the equation) is a tree, then the problem is usually split by subtree.
+            - Tree "dp" problems may not have overlapping subproblems, but are considered dp because they have similar solutions - you similarly need to think about subproblem structure and states.
+            - Tree dp "sub dp"s usually use the height, weight, diameter, of subtrees.
     - 2d
         - `dp[i][j]` often represents a range in a 1d problem structure.
             - This often occurs when the value of `dp[0][i]` is not easily determinable from `dp[0][0:i]`